longevityframework/longevity/contributing.md

 maintaining the entire persistence layer for you database application!
 It shouldn't take a whole lot of persuasion.

-Your company could earn a big fat longevity sponsorship by allowing you, or another one of its employers, to work 20% time or more on the project.
-You could also consider hiring me.
-I'm doing pretty well as it is, but health benefits never hurt.
-We could talk about it.
+Longevity could really use people who are able to put in a small amount of time on a consistent basis, to help share knowledge and develop the system.
+If you would be interested in becoming a regular contributor, but you're not sure where you would find the time, ask your employers if you could work 20% time on the project.
+This would be an easy way for your company to sponsor this open source project.